javiplav/personal-assistant-demo/README.md

 ## 🌐 Web User Interface (Optional)

 The **official NeMo Agent Toolkit Web UI** provides a modern chat interface for interacting with your agents.
 Since the full toolkit isn't synced to this repository, you'll need to set it up manually if you want the web UI.

+> **Note**: The `NeMo-Agent-Toolkit-develop` directory is used locally for development and UI purposes but is not synced to this repository (it's in `.gitignore`).
+You only need to create it if you want the web UI or plan to modify the toolkit itself.

 ### UI Features